Splunk Inc. was incorporated in 2003. The company currently has its headquarters in San Francisco.

 Splunk’s product range features solutions that allow users to gather, organize, search, monitor, and analyze data.

-One of the company’s main offerings, Splunk Enterprise, is a machine data platform that features excellent data management capabilities.
+One of the company’s main offerings, Splunk Enterprise, is a machine data platform with excellent data management capabilities.

 Splunk currently has a total yearly revenue of around $2.23 billion.